Skip to main content

 Key takeaways:

-• Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) syndrome is a rare and potentially life-threatening reaction to a medication.
+• Drug reaction with eosinophilia and systemic symptom (DRESS) syndrome is a rare and potentially life-threatening reaction to a medication.

-• Fever, rash, and internal organ involvement are the hallmark features of this condition.
+• Fever, rash, and internal organ involvement are the hallmark signs and symptoms of DRESS syndrome.

-• With early diagnosis and treatment, most people recover completely, but some may have permanent organ damage or develop an autoimmune disease after DRESS syndrome symptoms resolve.
+• With early diagnosis and treatment, most people recover completely.
+But some people may have permanent organ damage or develop an autoimmune condition after DRESS syndrome symptoms resolve.

 Hives, rashes, and trouble breathing are all potential signs of an allergic reaction.
 One potential trigger for allergic reactions is starting a new medication.
 In very rare cases, medication allergies can be dangerous or life-threatening.

-Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS) syndrome is one example of a serious medication allergy.
-It’s a type of severe allergic reaction to a medication that occurs anywhere from 2 to 8 weeks after starting a medication.
+Drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome is one example of a serious medication allergy.
+It’s a type of severe allergic reaction to a medication that occurs 2 to 8 weeks after starting a medication.
 DRESS syndrome is characterized by fever, rash, abnormal blood tests, and swollen lymph nodes (small glands that filter foreign substances and contain cells that help the body fight infection).
 The condition also affects at least one internal organ — most often the liver.

-DRESS syndrome is rare — estimated to affect between 1 in 1,000 to 1 in 10,000 people exposed to a medication.
-However, it’s a life-threatening condition with about a 10% mortality rate — meaning 10% of those who develop it die.
+DRESS syndrome is rare — it affects 1 in 1,000 to 1 in 10,000 people exposed to a medication.
+But it’s a life-threatening condition.

-Below, we’ll discuss medications that are closely linked with DRESS syndrome, potential signs of this condition, and people who may have a greater chance of developing this severe allergic reaction.
+Below, we’ll discuss potential symptoms of DRESS, medications that are closely linked with the condition, and people who may have a greater chance of developing this severe allergic reaction.

 What are the symptoms of DRESS syndrome?

 There isn’t one test that can confirm if a person has DRESS syndrome.
-Rather, healthcare providers use criteria to help them diagnose the condition.
+Rather, healthcare professionals use criteria to help them diagnose the condition.

 These criteria state that at least three of the following should be present to consider a DRESS syndrome diagnosis: